Travel Guide to the Itata Valley Wine Region

 Termas de Chillán – Relax Surrounded by Nature

 The thermal waters are the real protagonists of this place, together with the snow in winter.
-The resort has thermal baths filled with sulphureous waters with a temperature of more or less 38°.
-The pools are open to the public in every season.
-In winter you can have one of the best experiences by relaxing in the hot water and then roll in cold snow.
-Believe me, it’s amazing for your organism and you will feel refreshed and full of energies.
+The resort has thermal baths filled with sulfurous waters with a temperature of more or less 38°.
+The pools are open to the public every season.
+In winter you can have one of the best experiences by relaxing in the hot water and then rolling in the cold snow.
+Believe me, it’s amazing for your organism and you will feel refreshed and full of energy.

 Ñuble National Reserve – Immerse Yourself in a Bright Green Paradise